 Ms. Fischer is a member of The Afield, a multidisciplinary collaboration with visual artist/writer Anthony Hawley combining new and original compositions for violin, voice, and electronics with video and other media.
-The Afield has performed at the Harare International Festival of the Arts in Zimbabwe, Brooklyn’s National Sawdust, Boston University, KANEKO in Omaha, and elsewhere, premiering works for solo and singing violinist by Augusta Read Thomas, Lisa Bielawa, Paola Prestini, Nico Muhly, Pierre Jalbert, Mathew Fuerst and Byron Au Yong, among others.
+The Afield has performed at the Harare International Festival of the Arts in Zimbabwe, Brooklyn’s National Sawdust, Boston University, KANEKO in Omaha, and elsewhere, premiering works for solo and singing violinist by Augusta Read Thomas, Lisa Bielawa, Paola Prestini, Nico Muhly, Pierre Jalbert, and Byron Au Yong, among others.
 In 2017 The Afield launched The Afield School, an artist-led, mobile, pop-up arts experience serving and inspiring the larger community.

-Committed to the empowerment of musicians and artists of all kinds, Ms. Fischer is a passionate violin teacher, chamber music coach, consultant and teaching artist.
-She has given masterclasses and run workshops at the Eastman School, Rice University, Seoul National University, the University of Michigan, and San Francisco Conservatory, among others, and she served for over a decade on the faculty of the University of Nebraska-Lincoln.
+Committed to the empowerment of musicians and artists of all kinds, Ms. Fischer is a passionate violin pedagogue, chamber music coach, consultant, and speaker.
+She has given masterclasses and run workshops at Carnegie Hall, the Eastman School, Rice University, Seoul National University, the University of Michigan, and San Francisco Conservatory, among others, and she served for over a decade on the faculty of the University of Nebraska-Lincoln.
 She is currently teaching violin and chamber music at the Mannes School of Music and at Greenwood Music Camp, where she is also Associate Director.
 Ms. Fischer holds degrees from Columbia University (B.A.) and The Juilliard School (M.M., A.D.), and her writing on artistry and creativity has been published in Strings Magazine, on the SHAR Music blog, and on her own website: rebeccafischerviolin.com.

 Photos by Ben Semisch